 7. Construction of the Rose Bowl took just 8 months

 One of the most remarkable facts about the history of the Rose Bowl Stadium is that it only took 8 months to build this massive stadium.

-The design as completed by Hunt in 1921 and construction started on February 27, 1922.
-Just 8 months later in October of the same year, the stadium was completed, an incredible pace!
+The design was completed by Hunt in 1921 and construction started on February 27, 1922.
+Just 8 months later in October of the same year, the stadium was completed, at an incredible pace!